-Despite the impact of the Covid-19 crisis, the long-term strategy of the business remains unchanged, we will continue to improve our product and facility offerings in order to attract more customers and realise our growth potential.
+The long-term strategy of the business remains unchanged, we will continue to improve our product and facility offerings in order to attract more customers and realise our growth potential.
 Our vision is to 'transform the UK's rest stop experience'.
-During 2022 the business has committed to focusing significant capital investment on site redevelopment and technology, as well as investing in the opening of approximately 20 new trading units, providing a higher and more certain return.
+During 2023 the business will continue to invest significant capital into site redevelopment and technology, as well as investing in the opening of approximately twelve new trading units, providing a higher and more assured returns.
+Over the last year the business has increased the importance of embedding an ESG strategy and this has now been successfully launched (see page 5 for further details).